 Lara McCarthyLara McCarthy was born and raised in Nynäshamn, Sweden.
-She is currently living in Los Angeles where she divides her time between writing and producing films with her Canadian husband and volunteering backstage at her daughter's ballet school.
+She is currently living in Los Angeles where she divides her time between writing and producing films and volunteering backstage at her daughter's ballet school.
 She is excited and grateful that her life is filled with both family-fun and creativity.

 The house felt a bit sad and empty with Chloe visiting relatives on the east coast for ten days, so Greg and I decided to leave town and spend a week in Las Vegas.